FerBuono/la-familia-auto-shop/README.md

 The web is fully responsive.

-The pages were created with HTML, SASSS was used for pages styling and a minor code was created with JavaScirpt to give dynamism to the header.
+The pages were created with HTML, SASS was used for pages styling and a minor code was created with JavaScirpt to give dynamism to the header.

 Bootstrap was also implemented particularly for the main page carousel.